Canon 10D vs Panasonic GF5

 The Canon EOS 10D has a native sensitivity range from ISO 100 to ISO 3200.
 The corresponding ISO settings for the Panasonic Lumix DMC-GF5 are ISO 160 to ISO 6400, with the possibility to increase the ISO range to 160-12800.

 For many cameras, data on sensor performance has been reported by DXO Mark.
 This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
-Of the two cameras under consideration, the GF5 has a markedly higher DXO score than the 10D (overall score 4 points higher), which will translate into better image quality.
-The advantage is based on 0.3 bits higher color depth, 0.7 EV in additional dynamic range, and 0.1 stops in additional low light sensitivity.
+Of the two cameras under review, the 10D has a notably higher overall DXO score than the GF5 (overall score 7 points higher), which gives it an advantage in terms of imaging quality.
+This advantage is based on 0.6 bits higher color depth, 0.9 EV in additional dynamic range, and -0 stops of reduced low light sensitivity.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 |13.||Panasonic G6||Four Thirds||15.9||4608||3456||1080/60p||21.3||11.5||639||61|